 Public transportation service hours can be a determining factor if a person will be able to utilize public transportation for their transportation needs.
 Service hours that do not start early enough or end too early, can make it challenging for an individual to use the public transit system for trips outside the usual workday and in some cases impossible for non-traditional work schedule or social activates that do not fall within the service schedule.
-Expanding service hours or making adjustments to the existing service day could enable individuals to take non-traditional work schedule employment or participate in social actives they might not otherwise be able too.
+Expanding service hours or adjusting the existing service day could enable individuals to take on non-traditional work schedule employment or participate in social actives they might not otherwise be able too.

-More transportation options to areas with a concentration of employers
+More Transportation Options to Areas with a Concentration of Employers

-Currently there are areas, such as the Avon Industrial Park, that have large concentrations of employers but do not have public transportation access.
+Currently there are areas, such as the Avon Industrial Park, which have large concentrations of employers but do not have public transportation access.
 The establishment of transportation to these locations can open up employment opportunities and additional shopping and dining destinations.